ual-cci/MSc-Coding-2/Week-8.md

 ## OS choice
 - You can run whatever OS you like on your SOC as long as it has an kernel that suits the instruction set of your architecture
 - Raspberry PI uses ARM architecture and there's an OS developed to support it.
-- RASPBIAN is based on Debian linux, and is one of the most reliable operating systems in existence.
+- RASPBIAN is based on Debian linux, and is one of the most reliable operating systems available.
+- Why is that?
 - It's also totally free

 ## What can it do?